-Result Injury Injury Effect 1-5 Winded Wounded character gains +1 crippling wound point to the critical and 2 exhaustion points.
+Result Injury Injury Effect 1-5 Winded Wounded character gains +1 crippling wound point to the critical and 2 fatigue points.
 They are unconscious at 0 hit points and are revived once they are healed to 1 hit point or more.
-6-10 Stunned Wounded character gains +1 crippling wound point to the critical and 2 exhaustion points.
+6-10 Stunned Wounded character gains +1 crippling wound point to the critical and 2 fatigue points.
 The character is comatose until a DC 15 surgery checks are performed on them.
 Afterwards, they are brought to 0 hit points, are revived once they are healed to 1 hit point or more.
 Once revived, are slowed, tormented, and staggered for 2 rounds.
-11-15 Concussion Wounded character gains +2 crippling wound point to the critical and 2 exhaustion points.
+11-15 Concussion Wounded character gains +2 crippling wound point to the critical and 2 fatigue points.
 The character is comatose until a DC 20 surgery checks is performed on them.
 Afterwards, they are brought to 0 hit points, are revived once they are healed to 1 hit point or more.
 Once revived, are slowed, tormented, and staggered for 30 minutes.
-16-20 Fractured Skull Wounded character gains +2 crippling wound point to the critical and 4 exhaustion points.
+16-20 Fractured Skull Wounded character gains +2 crippling wound point to the critical and 4 fatigue points.
 The character is comatose until a DC 25 surgery checks are performed on them.
 Afterwards, they are unconscious for 1 hour, after which they are revived once they are healed to 1 hit point or more.
 Once revived, they require 3 days of bedrest before they can be active once again.
-21-25 Ruptured Eye Wounded character gains +3 crippling wound point to the critical and 6 exhaustion points.
+21-25 Ruptured Eye Wounded character gains +3 crippling wound point to the critical and 6 fatigue points.
 The character is comatose until three DC 30 surgery checks are performed on them.
 Afterwards, they are unconscious for 8 hours, after which they are revived once they are healed to 1 hit point or more.
 Unfortunately, the character has lost an eye.
 Until they receive a new eye via regenerative services, their instinct is halved, and they suffer -10 to perception checks.
-25-30 Brain Damage Wounded character gains +3 crippling wound point to the critical and 8 exhaustion points.
+25-30 Brain Damage Wounded character gains +3 crippling wound point to the critical and 8 fatigue points.
 The character is comatose until five DC 30 surgery checks are performed on them.
 Afterwards, they are unconscious for 24 hours, after which they are revived once they are healed to 1 hit point or more.
 Unfortunately, the character has a debilitating injury to their brain, and suffer a permanent 3 crippling wounds to their critical location until healed with regenerative services.
-31-40 Head is mangled and deformed The wounded character has received considerable trauma to their head.
+31+ Head is mangled and deformed The wounded character has received considerable trauma to their head.
 The trauma of the injury has put them into a coma.
 They must have a medipack applied to them within 1 minute or they die.
 Afterwards, they must have 10 DC 30 surgery checks applied on them within 8 hours or they die.
 However, even if they are stabilized, roll a d20.
 On an 8-20, the character is still dead.
 On a 7 or less, the character is alive but brain dead, stuck in a permanent coma.
-41+ Overkill Such is the devastation that the target is outright killed by the attack.
-They cannot be saved.